bacaSantiago/Shipping_Cost_Calculator/README.md

 # C++ Shipping Cost Calculator

-This C++ program demonstrates the use of polymorphism in a simple shipping system.
-It uses an inheritance hierarchy with the base class `Shipping`, and two derived classes `Package` and `Envelope`.
+This C++ program demonstrates the use of polymorphism to calculate and display shipping costs for multiple shipments.
+The program uses an inheritance hierarchy with the Package and Envelope classes inheriting from the base class Shipping.
+It also includes a Person class to represent sender and recipient information.

 ## Class Hierarchy